Having a versatile jacket you can bring from street to trail is a must for anyone who’s always out and about.

 While there are many similarities, the lower price of the Marmot PreCip does mean you’re giving up a few luxuries.
 The zippers are not water-resistant, though it does get protection from the storm flap.
 It doesn’t hold up as well as the Torrentshell in extended rain.
 The water doesn’t leak through the jacket, but it does soak through the upper layer and you’ll feel the cold on your skin.
 In no way does this diminish the performance of the PreCip, but it does justify the lower price.

-Patagonia Torrentshell's hood offers excellent protection.
-It stays in place even in more extreme conditions, and is fully adjustable around the back of the head and the sides, as well as the fit around the face.
+Patagonia Torrentshell’s hood offers excellent protection.
+It stays in place even in more extreme conditions and is fully adjustable around the back of the head and the sides, as well as the fit around the face.
 It can be quite large but cinches down to perfectly fit your head.
 It also has an adjustable visor to keep rain further away from your face.

 The Marmot PreCip hood is also easily adjustable, but the unique feature is the hood is removable.
-The hood attaches to the base of the collar and is adjustable via velcro tab at the back and two pull cords in front.
-If you don't want to use the hood, it can be rolled and stuffed under the collar.
-It doesn't offer as wide a protection as the Torrentshell, specifically without the extended visor in front.
+The hood attaches to the base of the collar and is adjustable via the Velcro tab at the back and two pull cords in front.
+If you don’t want to use the hood, it can be rolled and stuffed under the collar.
+It doesn’t offer as wide protection as the Torrentshell, specifically without the extended visor in front.
 However, it still provides decent protection.

 Both the Torrentshell and PreCip went minimal on the pockets.
-This makes the jacket less susceptible to leaks especially in extended rain.
+This makes the jacket less susceptible to leaks, especially in extended rain.

-Both the Patagonia Torrentshell and the Marmot PreCip, though differing in price, are not considered as high-performance jackets.
+Both the Patagonia Torrentshell and the Marmot PreCip, though differing in price, are not considered high-performance jackets.
 Because of their windproofing and waterproofing features, you will feel hot and sweaty if you happen to work up a sweat for some reason.
-This usually happens when you're on a hike with unpredictable weather.
-On that note, both jackets pack up into its own pocket so you can easily stow it away in case you don't happen to need it after all.
-At 12 and 11 oz in weight, carrying this around won't be a problem.
+This usually happens when you’re on a hike with unpredictable weather.
+On that note, both jackets pack up into their own pocket so you can easily stow it away in case you don’t happen to need it after all.
+At 12 and 11 oz in weight, carrying this around won’t be a problem.